 This is your opportunity to comment on these proposals.

 Comments are due to the NZASB by 22 July 2020

-Send your comments—both formal and informal—by 31 January 2020 to the NZASB using the form below.
+Send your comments—both formal and informal— to the NZASB using the upload form below.

 Upload your submission here